gruelbox/transaction-outbox/README.md

 backgroundThread.join();
 ```

-Don't worry about it running on multiple instances simultaneously.
-It's designed to handle concurrent use (particularly on databases that support `SKIP LOCKED`, such as Postgres and MySQL 8+), and indeed multi-processing it can be a benefit; spreading high workloads across instances without any need for more complex high-availability configuration (that said, if you want to distribute work across a cluster at point of submission, this is also supported).
+`flush()` is designed to handle concurrent use on databases that support `SKIP LOCKED`, such as Postgres and MySQL 8+.
+Feel free to run this as often as you like (within reason, e.g. once a minute) on every instance of your application.
+This can have the benefit of spreading work across multiple instances when the work backlog is extremely high, but is not as effective as a proper [clustering](#clustering) approach.

+However, multiple concurrent calls to `flush()` can cause lock timeout errors on databases without `SKIP LOCKED` support, such as MySQL 5.7.
+This is harmless, but will cause a lot of log noise, so you may prefer to run on a single instance at a time to avoid this.

 ## Managing the "dead letter queue"